Who couldn't love a pup like this? Picture taken a few years ago, this little girl was just turning eight weeks.

 I have two breeding pairs, in the first, the mother is a wheaten and the dad a black, and this is their fifth litter and they are always Blacks or Blacks with some brindle, every once in a while I get one that is quite brindle--their grandmother is a beautiful brindle.
 But most are Black, or Black with some brindling on their lower legs.
 Can't explain it--never had a wheaten baby from this pair, and it might be the jet Black male just overrides the wheaten trait.
-If I breed them next cycle the litter will be in April-May of 2017, otherwise in October of 2017.

 And in the second pair, the mother is black, with slight sliver brindle, the dad a black--they have not had a litter yet.
 Hopefully this spring.